best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 #### Splitting a DF: `.randomSplit()` and `sdf_random_split()`

-You can split a DF into two or more DFs with [`.randomSplit()`](https://spark.apache.org/docs/2.4.0/api/python/pyspark.sql.html#pyspark.sql.DataFrame.randomSplit) in PySpark and [`sdf_random_split()`](https://spark.rstudio.com/reference/sdf_random_split.html) in sparklyr.
-This is common when using machine learning, to generate training and test datasets.

 Every row in the DF will be allocated to one of the split DFs.
 In common with the other sampling methods the exact size of each split may vary.
 An optional seed can also be set.